Azure-Samples/cognitive-services-speech-sdk/samples/batch/batch-ingestion-client/Setup/guide.md

 There are several containers to distinguish between the various outputs.
 We suggest (for the sake of keeping things tidy) to follow the pattern and use the audio-input container as the only container for uploading your audio.

-## Customizing the Batch Ingestion Client
+## Customizing the Ingestion Client

 By default, the ARM template uses the newest version of the Batch Ingestion Client which can be found in this repository.
 If a custom version should be used, the paths to the binaries inside the deployment template must be edited to point to a custom published version (by default, our binaries are: